jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-11.md

-+++
+---
-title= "The wealth and economic activity between cities depend on their population size" description= "There are few cities and towns in Ifriqiyah and the Maghrib" image= "/covers/muq.jpg" date= 2022-01-28 linkb= "/research/ibn-khaldun/muqaddimah/chapter-4/part-07" linkbtext= "Part 7" linkf= "/research/ibn-khaldun/muqaddimah/chapter-4/part-12" linkftext= "Part 12" heading= "Part 11" icon = "/icons/ibn.jpg"
+title: "The wealth and economic activity between cities depend on their population size"
-+++
+description: "There are few cities and towns in Ifriqiyah and the Maghrib"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 11"
+date: 2020-01-20
+---

 This is because each person cannot obtain all the necessities of life by himself. <!-- All human beings must co-operate to that end in their civilization.
 102 But what is obtained through the co-operation of a group of human beings satisfies the need of a number many times greater (than themselves).  --> For instance, no one, by himself, can obtain the wheat that he needs for food.